Active vs Passive Investment Management

 Is Active Investment Management Always Bad?

 I would not conclude this if the statement is that broad.
 There are many pension funds that are actively managed.
 However, their cost is extremely low.
 There are many individuals managing their own portfolio actively.
 They pay no MER.
 Many have developed expertise and do this well.
 It is the high cost that is bad for one's financial health.
 I would conclude that active management through a financial advisor / planner necessitates high cost.
 This is very much bad for you.
-There are passively managed investment products with high MERs.
-These are bad as well.
 Here is the Ontario Securities Commission's primer on costs and fees.
 The MER is key.

 Summing It Up